ahmaswzy/learngit/readme.txt

 excited!
 some times naive!
-git is a distribute version control system git is free software distributed under the gpl modify the email address git has a mutable index called stage git tracks changes of files
+git is a distribute version control system git is a free software distributed under the gpl modify the email address git has a mutable index called stage git tracks changes of files